zethon/AshCoin/README.md

 **NOTE**: This is **a fun project**.
 I am writing this to learn about blockchains and crypto currency. **I am not an expert**.
 This is not intended to be a real crypto currency.

+## Todo

+These are the next priorities I am working on with some explanation of what I intend to do.
+Any help is more than welcome!

+* Get rid of the proprietary database - For some reason I decided to go with a proprietary database for storing the chain.
+This should be refactored to use something else like Google's LevelDB (which is what Bitcoin uses)
+* Get rid of the text hashes and ids - The hash values for blocks and ids for transactions use strings produced from SHA256 values.
+Instead we should be using `CryptoPP::Integer` and do the string conversation where and when neeed.
+* Refactor difficulty - Currently difficulty is based on the number of leading zeros in the string value of the hash of the block.
+This should use a method more widely used in crypto, such as finding a hash integer value that's less than a given value.

 ## Building

 The following tools are required on all platforms: